Product Version: 6.5.X.X

 Click on the repository status to check reachability to the patch source (Microsoft Patch Server or WSUS Server).

-, the device is unable to communicate with the patch repository, which could cause remediation to fail.
+If False, the device is unable to communicate with the patch repository, which can lead to remediation failures.

 Access the device remotely.